NVIDIA/GenerativeAIExamples/community/chat-and-rag-glean/README.md

 - Chroma DB for a lightweight vector DB
 - An internal knowledge base stored in Glean and available over the Glean Search API

-This example uses NVIDIA NIMs which can be hosted completely on-premise, which combined with the Glean on-premise offering, allows organizations to use LLMs for internal knowledge search, chat, and retrieval without any data leaving their environment.
+This example uses NVIDIA NIM microservices which can be hosted completely on-premise or in a company's private cloud, which combined with the Glean cloud-prem offering, allows organizations to create internal knowledge search, chat, and retrieval applications without any data leaving their environment.

 The example architecture and possible extensions are shown below.